P1Analytics/Thesis/README.md

     air speed, metabolic rate, and clothing insulation (Icl)

-Intuitively, we want the temperature indoor in the certain range like [18,24] during Monday to Friday , at 8:00 to 18:00
+Intuitively, we want the temperature indoor in the certain range like [18,24] during Monday to Friday, from 8:00 to 18:00
 Obviously, the truth is not always what we wish for
 ![hist](./image/27827_hist.png?raw=true"")